-I won’t sugar coat the fact that life is hard.
+Life is hard.
 There’s no denying that.
-But too often we try to control our circumstances to avoid the “hard”— like if we eat right or get on a budget, then life will be rainbows and unicorns.
+As a result, we try to control our circumstances to avoid the “hard”— like if we eat right or get on a budget, then it will all be rainbows and unicorns.
 By sheer willpower and effectiveness we try to push through our struggles with a fix-it-myself attitude.
-But curiously, that mentality has a way of isolating us, and before we know it, we end up alone, buried by our circumstances.
+But curiously, that mentality isolates us.
+Before we know it, we’re alone, buried by our circumstances.

-If you want to get unstuck or if you’re looking for your village to help you grow, here are three types of people that you need in your life.
-Regardless of how much money you have or what season of life you’re in, you need to cultivate, develop, and nourish these relationships as a way to find peace in the midst of the “hard”.
+If you want to get unstuck or if you’re ready to grow, here are three types of people that you need in your life.

 So how do we find our cheerleaders?